Ramadan and Type 2 Diabetes: 5 Things to Know

 Even in the UK, we can have unseasonably warm weather in the spring and early summer.
 Going for long periods without water, especially when the weather is warm, can make you dehydrated and unwell.
 The signs of heat exhaustion are similar to the signs of unstable blood glucose, so if in doubt it might be a good idea to check your blood sugar levels (if you have a monitor), or speak to a medical professional.

 Remember to have plenty of water as soon as you can, and for as long as you can, to keep you going during the day.

 If your blood sugar drops too low, it’s known as a hypo (short for hypoglycaemia).
-You can read more about what to do when you have hypoglycaemia here.
 You may have a blood glucose monitor to check your levels, but you should always try to remember the symptoms of a hypo so that you can take action straight away if it happens.
 The symptoms of a hypo are: